 Overview: Insurers sell a variety of annuity products that differ in how they accumulate funds, get annuitized, and provide guarantees.
 Annuity contributions can be made as a one-time large lump sum payment or through a series of flexible contributions that can differ by amount and timing, depending on the insurance contract.
 Single contribution policies are useful when the annuitant has a large lump sum of money, such as with an inheritance or lump sum retirement plan payout.
 Alternatively, flexible contribution policies are most suitable to consumers who need to accumulate retirement funds over time.

-Recent years have seen the rise of indexed annuity contracts, which have both fixed and variable features.
-Under these policies, interest credits are linked to an external index of investments, such as bonds or the S&P 500, but also contain a minimum guaranteed interest rate.
+- Indexed annuity contracts have both fixed and variable features.
+Under these policies, interest credits are linked to an external index of investments, such as bonds or the S&P 500, but contain a minimum guaranteed interest rate.
 Other recent market additions include the expansion of various product guarantees.
 These guarantees can ensure the policyholder receives minimum death benefits, guaranteed living benefits, accumulation benefits, minimum credited interest rates, and income benefit or withdrawal benefit amounts.

 The NAIC's Life Actuarial (A) Task Force was formed to identify, investigate and develop solutions to actuarial problems in the life insurance industry.
+The Task Force adopted changes to Actuarial Guideline XLIII (AG43) and VM-21, Requirements for Principle-based Reserves for Variable Annuities to implement the Variable Annuity Framework adopted by the Variable Annuity Issues (E) Working Group in 2018.
+The implementation included development of additional variable annuity reporting requirements in VM-31, PBR Actuarial Report Requirements for Business Subject to a Principle-Based Valuation.
 For 2020, the Task Force is charged with keeping reserve, reporting, and other actuarial-related requirements current including the Valuation Manual and actuarial guidelines.

 The VM-22 (A) Subgroup is working with the American Academy of Actuaries to develop a proposal for modernizing the standard valuation interest rate for all non-variable annuities other than SPIAs.